0liverFlow/HookPhish/README.md

 ## Latest Release Notes
 - Virustotal check was added.
 You only need to specify the API key to use it.
+- A Dockerfile was added in other to ease the deployment process of the tool.

 ## Contribution
 1. If you noticed any bugs, thanks to report <a href="https://github.com/0liverFlow/HookPhish/issues">here</a>